dapplets/dapplet-docs/docs/publishing.md

 ![Image to point 9](/img/pub_10.png)

 10. Turn off the Development Server.
-There is the application in the list of dupplets.
+There is an application in the list of dapplets.

 ![Image to point 10](/img/pub_11.png)